 Imagine a police officer, or anyone who uses a professional radio.
 They may look at a smartphone and then at their radio and think: “I could use some of these smart apps in my job.
 They would make my work a lot easier and more efficient.”

 Could it work?
 Would it be a good idea?
 How do consumer apps differ from professional apps?

-So, are consumer apps suitable for use on a professional duty device?
+So, are consumer apps suitable for use as such on a professional duty device?

 The short answer is no – personnel such as police officers, firefighters and business users need professional versions of smartphone apps, ones that meet the specific demands of mission-critical and business-focused users and devices.

 Ideally, professional apps will allow “faster reactions, faster operations” – as one developer from the Airbus apps ecosystem summed up the benefits of their critical communication video app.
 The interviewees on this video explain the rationale behind developing apps for critical communications markets:

 Modern apps are fueling a transformation in critical communications.
 The Airbus survey into the professional apps market reveals what public safety and other professional organizations need and how apps must evolve to meet the changing demands of users.

 There are the five key differences between professional and mainstream apps.
 Apps designed for professional use must meet the following requirements:

 - Tactical control – apps should work from a tactical point of view

 - Structured adoption – planning and decision-making centrally